 A tongue tie may interfere with proper speech development in the young child.
 This may be noticed by a parent, teacher or pediatrician.

 Finally, a tongue tie may prevent the tongue from properly situating at the roof of the mouth during rest.
 This can lead to mouth breathing, a higher incidence of sleep disordered breathing and sleep apnea, difficulty achieving restful sleep, frequent congestion and sinus or ear nose and throat issues.
 This will also typically lead to a narrow upper jaw and difficulty with proper teeth alignment.

-The Maxillary Labial Frenectomy/Frenotomy is useful when the fold of tissue that connects the upper lip to the ridge of bone that houses the upper teeth connects a bit to low and inserts in-between the two front teeth.
+The Maxillary Labial Frenectomy/Frenotomy is useful when the fold of tissue that connects the upper lip to the ridge of bone that houses the upper teeth connects a bit too low and inserts in between the two front teeth.

 This piece of tissue can prevent the two front teeth from being able to be brought together either naturally or during orthodontics.
 In some cases it can be beneficial to remove this tissue prior to the braces years.